What is a Spill Zone?

 Every Air Conditioning Zone Management System theoretically has the ability to turn off individual outlets so no air can flow, even with the air conditioner unit running at full capacity.
 This situation would, of course, create huge air pressure in the ducts finally causing one or more to disconnect from a fitting, or split the duct to relieve the pressure.
 This can be expensive to fix.
 A Spill Zone is the ‘safety valve’, a designated zone(s) in a house that won’t turn off if all the other zones are already off.
 On the touch consoles and apps, Spill Zone is indicated with a S symbol next to the zone in the list.
 Find out more with our support article for Spill Zone.

 Why spend money cooling or heating the whole house when you are only using a few rooms?
-With a properly set up Zone Management System, you use your conditioned air more efficiently, so you save money by not wasting air unnecessarily.
+With a properly set up Zone Management System, you use your conditioned air more efficiently, so you can save money by not wasting air unnecessarily.

 Why would I have more air coming out of one outlet in large volumes and another outlet (at the back of the house) where I am unable to detect the air coming out?

 That would be a balancing issue.
 It would be best to contact your installer (the company you purchased the system from) and have it balanced so air comes out evenly throughout your home.